Peluchemoreno/esti-mate/README.md

 ### Mouseup/Touchup

 - [x] revert the color of the line back to its original color
-- [] show the length of the line next to the line
+- [ ] show the length of the line next to the line

+## Mousedown/Touchstart

+- [ ] snap the position of the current start coordinates to the closest existing line